 If you are suing for premises liability, you will need to show that the defendant controlled the elevator or escalator, the defendant was negligent in maintaining or using the elevator or escalator, the defendant knew or should have known about a dangerous condition of the elevator or escalator, and injuries were caused by the dangerous condition.
 If a property owner fails to make repairs or to warn about a dangerous condition, it can be held liable.
 Constructive notice can be established by showing how long a dangerous condition lasted before the accident occurred.

 Sometimes elevator or escalator accidents are caused by flawed or defective equipment or a lack of proper servicing.
 When there is a defect in the elevator or escalator, we may be able to hold the manufacturer or supplier accountable in a product liability lawsuit.
 It may be possible to recover damages under a strict liability theory.
 Unlike in a negligence lawsuit, we do not need to prove that the manufacturer or supplier’s actions fell below a particular standard of care.
 Instead, we will need to show that there was a design or manufacturing defect and that this defect caused the accident that resulted in your injuries.

-If you need to recover compensation after an elevator or escalator accident, you should consult our injury lawyers.
+If you need to recover compensation after an accident, you should consult our injury lawyers.
 We provide skillful legal representation to accident victims from our Folsom offices, and our principal previously worked in insurance, giving him particular insight into how insurance adjusters think about various types of injuries.
-To obtain a free consultation with a Sacramento elevator accident attorney, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a California elevator accident attorney, contact us online or call Travis G. Black & Associates at 916-962-2896.